abpframework/abp/docs/en/Migration-Guides/Abp-7_4.md

 > You can check [this issue](https://github.com/abpframework/abp/pull/17516) to see the updated package versions.

-## Bumped the `Blazorise` dependencies to `1.3.1`
-In this version, the `Blazorise` dependencies are upgraded to `1.3.1` version.
-So, if your solution includes any **Blazor** project, then you should upgrade Blazorise packages to 1.3.1 in your `Blazor.csproj` file.
-The following packages are included in the templates by default:
-- `Blazorise.Bootstrap5`
-- `Blazorise.Icons.FontAwesome`
-> _If your project depends on more blazorise packages, then you should upgrade all of them._

 ## Renamed the `AddGlobalFilters<>` method as `FilterQueryable<>` in `IMongoDbRepositoryFilterer`

 ABP Framework provides services to automatically filter data on querying from a database.
 Prior to this version, creating a new class that derives from the `MongoDbRepositoryFilterer` and overriding its `AddGlobalFilters` method was needed for implementing a data filter for [MongoDB](../MongoDB.md).